kattni/beeware/docs/index.md

-# Welcome to the BeeWare Tutorial!
+# Welcome to the BeeWare!

 **Write Python.
 Run Anywhere.**